 Alcohol can interact with some medicines, including those you can buy over the counter.
 Some of these interactions can be harmful or stop your medicine from working properly, so it’s important to know when it isn’t safe to mix the two.

 How are medicines and alcohol metabolised?

-Your liver breaks down much of the food, drinks, medicines and alcohol that enters your body.
+Your liver breaks down much of the food, drinks, medicines and alcohol that enter your body.
 It does this through chemical reactions in the cells.